This statement covers the website hosted at www.pct.bike.

 We’ve assessed the resources required for fixing the issues with navigation and accessing information, and with interactive tools and transactions.
 It would require substantial input from an experienced developer, beyond the resources we have available in the current contract, to improve the accessibility of the site in the following key areas:

 We believe that doing so now would be a disproportionate burden within the meaning of the accessibility regulations.
-We will make another assessment when the supplier contract is up for renewal, likely to be in 2021.
+We will make another assessment if and when the supplier contract is renewed (as of 2022, basic maintenance of the PCT is being funded through discretionary academic funds and not the DfT).

 The PDFs and Word documents, including the user manuals, are not essential to providing our services of informing evidence-based investment in cycling.
 The provision of regional summaries provide an overview of the findings.
 The case study PDFs provide a good overview of how the services are used in practice but are not essential.